qmk/qmk_firmware/keyboards/spaceman/2_milk/keymaps/encg/readme.md

 ## Unicode Setup

 This keymap's default unicode input mode is `UC_WINC` which requires [WinCompose](https://github.com/samhocevar/wincompose).
 For other OSes, see [QMK documentation on unicode input modes](https://docs.qmk.fm/#/feature_unicode?id=input-modes).

+## Ideas for the future

+- [ ] Factor in emoji hierarchy into RNG algorithm
+- [ ] Random/Wildcard emoji
+- [ ] Keep a count for winng combinations
+- [ ] Implement tap dance for easily switching unicode input types